 Why are all these people with little or no knowledge or education in biology, certainly not ornithology, passing on this, excuse the term, crap?
 Having a degree in journalism or English and being a free-lance writer doesn’t justify writing anything without doing some homework.
 Now, not all eHow pages on birds are bad, but none of them that deal with birds, to me, are satisfactory as they lack a lot of information or give emphasis to the wrong facts.
 Who checks these ornithologically deficient semi-illiterates who are putting out bad information?

 One of the things I taught my biology students at the university was how to examine claims and critically think about statements and conclusions.
 And when they wrote a paper I expected them to justify their statements, facts, and conclusions.
-The internet seems to have give rise to a generation of writers who feel that correct spelling and grammar are sufficient; facts don’t seem to matter.
+The internet seems to have give rise to a generation of writers who feel that correct spelling and grammar are sufficient (although those are rare); facts don’t seem to matter.
 That’s my opinion of eHow, anyway, or should I say noHow?